paulstothard/cgview/README.md

 Information on how to generate CGView maps is available [here](https://paulstothard.github.io/cgview/create_overview.html).

-CGView was written and is maintained by Paul Stothard <stothard@ualberta.ca>
+CGView was written and is maintained by Paul Stothard <stothard@ualberta.ca>.

 ## CGView citation